angeloyeo/angeloyeo.github.io/_posts/2020-09-26-gradient_descent_with_momentum_en.md

 Now, let's take another look at equation (11) to rethink the meaning of Momentum.

-Looking at equation (11), we see that the current velocity $V_{dw(3)}$ is influenced by past velocities.
-The older the velocity relative to the current iteration, the more it is multiplied by $\beta_1$, meaning recent velocity values have a greater impact.
+As shown in Equation (11), the current velocity $V_{dw(3)}$ is influenced by past $dW$ values, where older iterations are multiplied by higher powers of $\beta_1$.
+This demonstrates that more recent gradient values exert greater influence.
+Considering $dW_{(i)}$ as analogous to an instantaneous force at timestep $i$, we observe that the impact of earlier iterations diminishes progressively through the exponentially decaying weights.

 In other words, if the progression of the Gradient were like in Figure 1, the b-axis gradient factors that go up and down would cancel each other out and the speed would gradually approach zero, while the W-axis gradient factors that continue to move to the right would continue to add up, causing the speed to increase gradually as if inertia were at play.